moorara/interview/cheatsheets/3-data_structures.md

 ### Range Tree

   - Range tree is a data structure for storing **points**.
-  - It is optimized for querying and finding _which points fall within a given interval_.
+  - It is optimized for querying and finding which points fall within a given interval.

 ### Segment Tree

   - Segment tree is a data structure for storing **intervals**.
-  - It is optimized for querying and finding _which intervals contain a given point_.
+  - It is optimized for querying and finding which intervals contain a given point.

 ### Interval Tree

   - Interval tree is a data structure for storing **intervals**.
-  - It is optimized for querying and finding _which intervals overlap with a given interval_.
+  - It is optimized for querying and finding which intervals overlap with a given interval.
   - Interval tree is implemented using a self-balancing binary search tree (_AVL_, _Red-Black_, ...).
     - Each node contains left and right endpoints of an interval, and the left endpoint is the key of node.
     - Each node also stores the maximum endpoint in sub-tree rooted at node.